 Like our infographic?
 Use it on your site by copying this code:

-If you tried any of these ideas, or have any further ideas to add to our list, please let us know.
+If you tried any of these celebration of life ideas, or have any further ideas to add to our list, please let us know in the comments box below.
 We would love to hear from you!